 Madame was up in her room.
 Nobody went in to her.
 She stayed there all day long, sluggish, half naked, and, every so often, burning oriental pastilles which she had bought in Rouen, from a shop run by an Algerian.
 To avoid having that man lying asleep up against her body every night, she managed, after many a grimace, to banish him up to the second floor; and she used to read until dawn, bizarre books, full of orgiastic set-pieces and blood-thirsty adventures.
 Terror-stricken, she screamed.
 Charles would rush in.

 -O, do go away!
-She’d say Madame Bovary, 3 6
+She’d say

+(Madame Bovary, 3- 6)

 What is Emma reading here?
 Is this a coded reference to Sade?
 The description of Emma’s reading certainly fits Sade’s Justine (1787 & 1791).
 There is just enough detail to prompt recognition in those who knew about such things, but not enough detail to provoke a general scandal at the expense of the author.